Visit Blue Hill Observatory!

-Our facility will be undergoing a major renovation and will be closed to visitors from Summer 2021 through Spring 2022.
+Our facility is undergoing a major renovation and will be closed to visitors from Summer 2021 through Spring 2023.
 More information about the renovation and its impact will be provided once the work begins and throughout the project.

 The Observatory and our Gift Shop are currently open with restrictions.
 Masks must be worn inside the Observatory.
 Whether visiting the Gift Shop or taking a tour, a maximum of four people (or up to six people all from the same household) are allowed at one time.
 Reservations for a visit at a specific time are encouraged.